 As part of our continuing effort to playfully challenge stereotypes and inspire young women to consider careers in science, technology, engineering, math, and health, we present Jennifer!
 Jennifer was a star pro-cheerleader for the Tennessee Titans.
-Now, she’s an automotive engineer at Nissan.
+Now, she’s an automotive engineer Manager at Nissan and currently enrolled in Vanderbilt University’s Executive MBA Program.
 She’s got a great message to share.
+(Updated December 4, 2013)

 S.C.: When did you first became interested in engineering?